uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If multiple features are selected, the user will be prevented from drawing

+#### `selectedFeaturesIndexes` (Array, optional)

+* Default: `[]`

+* The `selectedFeatueIndexes` property distinguishes which features to treat as selected.
+  * Features are identified by their index in the collection.

+  * Selection of a feature causes style accessors to render a different style, defined in function such as `getLineColor` and `getFillColor`.

+  * Selected features in mode `modify` will render edit handles.
+Only one feature may be selected while in mode `drawLineString` or `drawPolygon` to draw a feature.

 #### `onEdit` (Function, optional)

 The `onEdit` event is the core event provided by this layer and must be handled in order to accept and render edits.
 The `event` argument includes the following properties: